vcokltfre/tutorial-old/content/tutorial/14-converters.md

     pass
 ```

-In order for the converter to actually convert the given input into the type we want, we need to implement its `convert` method, which takes two arguments, `ctx` and `argument`.
+For the converter to convert the given input into the type we want, we need to implement its `convert` method, which takes two arguments, `ctx` and `argument`.
 These are what we will use to do the conversion.

 ```py
 class BinaryConverter(Converter):